 Materials provided include: Bristol drawing pad, various colored pens/markers/pencils, eraser, and straight edge.

-Session 3, March 18 and 25 – Painting at the Falls
+Session 3, March 18 and 25 – Painting at the Falls (SOLD OUT)

 This series will teach basic painting techniques in acrylic and watercolor with the subject dependent on inclement weather.
 If the weather is nice, we will work on landscape painting.
 During inclement weather we will work on painting Devonian Sea dioramas inside the building.